 US-90, the main route through Cajun Country, follows the route of the Old Spanish Trail, the historic cross-country highway that, in the early days of the automobile, linked San Diego and St. Augustine.
 Though the main route has been widened and “improved” countless times in the past century (it is often signed as “Future I-49”), many wonderful stretches of old country road still wind along shady bayous.

-Wandering aimlessly, getting lost amid the many small backwater towns, is half the fun of spending time here, but there are a number of places where the whole Cajun Country experience comes together in a concentrated dose.
-One of your main stops should be the historic town of St. Martinville, where the St. Martin de Tours Church (133 S. Main St., 337/394-6021) stands at the center of many blocks of ornate buildings and majestic oak trees, including the one featured in the Cajun-flavored Longfellow poem “Evangeline.”
+Wandering aimlessly and getting lost amid the many small backwater towns is half the fun of spending time here, but there are a number of places where the whole Cajun Country experience comes together in a concentrated dose.
+One of your main stops should be the historic town of St. Martinville, where the St. Martin de Tours Catholic Church (133 S. Main St., 337/394-6021) stands at the center of many blocks of ornate buildings and majestic oak trees, including the one featured in the Cajun-flavored Longfellow poem “Evangeline.”

-St. Martinville is just north of New Iberia, the home of Tabasco sauce, perhaps Cajun Country’s most identifiable product, and just south of another great stop in Cajun Country: Breaux Bridge, the “Crawfish Capital of the World,” located just off the I-10 freeway, a quick half hour west of Baton Rouge.
-Next to the bridge in Breaux Bridge, look for Café des Amis (140 E. Bridge St., 337/332-5273), renowned for its Saturday morning Zydeco Breakfast.
-The music, with a full band, starts bright and early (usually around 8:30am).
+St. Martinville is just north of New Iberia, the home of Tabasco sauce, perhaps Cajun Country’s most identifiable product, and just south of another great stop in Cajun Country: Breaux Bridge, the “Crawfish Capital of the World,” located just off the I-10 freeway, about an hour west of Baton Rouge.